 How do you find past decisions of the Tribunal?

-The only information that the Tribunal can use to decide your case is the information that is introduced as evidence by the parties during the hearing.
-The information in your application and other documents is not itself evidence but must be repeated at the hearing.
+The only information that the Tribunal can use to decide your case is the information you and the other party provide as evidence during the hearing.
+The information in your application and other documents is not itself evidence, but the contents must be repeated at the hearing.
 This means that it is very important for you to plan the evidence that you will submit at your hearing.

 How do I decide what evidence to disclose?

-The Tribunal wants to hear evidence that is relevant to the events at issue.
-This means evidence that relates to the issues in your Application, the Response and the Reply.
-You want to provide the Tribunal with evidence that can prove the discrimination and its impact on you.
+The Tribunal wants to hear evidence that is relevant the issues in your Application, the Response, and the Reply.
+Essentially, you want to provide the Tribunal with evidence that can prove the discrimination, and its impact on you.

 In order to understand what evidence is relevant, keep in mind that, at your hearing, you will need to prove that: